 Similarly, the concentration of the Underlying Properties within the Permian Basin exposes the Trust to risks, which could adversely affect development activities or production relating to such formations.
-In addition, in areas where exploration and production activities are increasing, Boaz Energy could be subject to increasing competition for drilling rigs, equipment, services, supplies and qualified personnel, which may lead to periodic shortages or delays.
-The curtailments arising from these and similar circumstances may last from a few days to several months, and in many cases, Boaz Energy may be provided only limited, if any, notice as to when such circumstances will arise and their duration.
+In addition, in areas where exploration and production activities are increasing, Boaz Energy and any successor to Boaz Energy could be subject to increasing competition for drilling rigs, equipment, services, supplies and qualified personnel, which may lead to periodic shortages or delays.
+The curtailments arising from these and similar circumstances may last from a few days to several months, and in many cases, Boaz Energy and any successor to Boaz Energy\may be provided only limited, if any, notice as to when such circumstances will arise and their duration.

-A bankruptcy of Boaz Energy or any third-party operator could adversely affect the operation of the wells and the development of the proved undeveloped reserves and interrupt or decrease distributions to Trust unitholders.
+A bankruptcy of Boaz Energy, any successor to Boaz Energy, or any third-party operator could adversely affect the operation of the wells and the development of the proved undeveloped reserves and interrupt or decrease distributions to Trust unitholders.

-The value of the Net Profits Interest and the Trust's ultimate cash available for distribution are highly dependent on Boaz Energy's financial condition.
+The value of the Net Profits Interest and the Trust's ultimate cash available for distribution are highly dependent on Boaz Energy's financial condition, (and the financial condition of any successor to Boaz Energy).
 Neither Boaz Energy nor any other operator of the Underlying Properties has agreed with the Trust to maintain a certain net worth or to be restricted by other similar covenants.
 In addition, Boaz Energy is not required to retain ownership of its Trust units and may sell such units or distribute such units, or the proceeds from the sale thereof, to its owners.
-The ability to develop and operate the Underlying Properties depends on Boaz Energy's future financial condition and economic performance and access to capital, which in turn will depend upon the supply of and demand for oil and natural gas, prevailing economic conditions and financial, business and other factors, many of which are beyond the control of Boaz Energy.
+The ability to develop and operate the Underlying Properties depends on Boaz Energy's or any successor's future financial condition and economic performance and access to capital, which in turn will depend upon the supply of and demand for oil and natural gas, prevailing economic conditions and financial, business and other factors, many of which are beyond the control of Boaz Energy.

-The bankruptcy of Boaz Energy or any third-party operator of the Underlying Properties could impede the operation of the wells and the development of the proved undeveloped reserves and decrease distributions to the Trust unitholders.
+The bankruptcy of Boaz Energy, any successor to Boaz Energy or any third-party operator of the Underlying Properties could impede the operation of the wells and the development of the proved undeveloped reserves and decrease distributions to the Trust unitholders.
 For example: